Driving in the Snowy Mountains

 Distinctively windy with snow and ice in the winter, high tourism traffic volumes and heavy vehicle usage all year around, the Snowy Mountains Highway, Kosciuszko Rd and Alpine Way is a unique region with a diverse range of road users.

-With Transport for NSW funding $6 million of projects in the Snowy Mountains and increased heavy vehicle activity from Snowy 2.0 sharing the road in the Snowys has never been more important.
+With Transport for NSW (TfNSW) funding $6 million of projects in the Snowy Mountains and increased heavy vehicle activity from Snowy 2.0 sharing the road in the Snowys has never been more important.

 Whether you’re trying to see if the Snowy Mountains Highway is open, plan the best caravan route along the mountain or driving conditions on Alpine Way, you’ve come to the right place.
 Use our tools to get the latest information.